Hellx2/woc-resource-db/Open Source.md

 - [PassBreaker](https://github.com/HalilDeniz/PassBreaker) - a command-line password cracking tool developed in Python
 - [ProfanityGuard](https://github.com/AleksaMilosevic07/ProfanityGuard) - A simple filter for bad words written in C++
 - [protondb-check](https://github.com/gpskwlkr/protondb-check) - CLI tool for checking ProtonDB compatibility of your Steam games
+- [Rainy Day Cash App](https://github.com/daniilnahl/Rainy-Day-Cash-App) - An app that lets you track how much money you have saved for a "rainy day"
 - [Rstreamdeck](https://github.com/dragonblade316/Rstreamdeck) - A customizable streamdeck controller made in rust
 - [Snowstorm](https://github.com/kittech0/snowstorm) - Creates snow storm in your command line
 - [term-clock](https://github.com/Oliver12418/term-clock) - A clock for your terminal